intmus/inttheory19-20/_04-intro-rhythm/a1-simplemeter.md

 - simple quadruple meter: 4
   - ex: 4/4, 4/2, 4/8, 4/16

-This is correct but it doesn't provide a definition of what these numbers mean. *These words are used to signify how many beats are in a measure.*
+While this is correct for the meters above, it does not provide a definition of what these numbers mean. *These words--simple, triple, quadruple, and so on--are used to signify how many beats are in a measure.*

 ## Simple time signatures

-The class succesfully described the function of the top and bottom numbers of the time signature.
+Most students correctly identify the function of the top and bottom numbers of the simple time signatures (but struggle with the same concept for compound meters.)

 For simple meter time signatures:
 - the top number represents how many beats are in the measure
 - the bottom number denotes what rhythmic value represents the beat
   - if a 4 is on the bottom, the beat is represented by a quarter note
   - if an 8 is on the bottom, the beat is represented by an eighth note

-To easily figure out the bottom number's rhythmic value, I always tell students to imagine that the bottom note becomes the denominator (lower number) of a fraction under a numerator of 1.
+To easily figure out the bottom number's rhythmic value, I tell students to imagine that the bottom note becomes the denominator (lower number) of a fraction under a numerator of 1.
 A bottom number of 4 becomes 1/4 -- a quarter.
 A bottom number of 2 becomes 1/2 -- a half.

 ## Beat-counting system in simple meters